Exclusive Private Tour

 The Giza Pyramids

-- White Fine-Grained Limestone – casing stone – obtained from the quarries of Turah about 10 miles from Giza
+- White Fine-Grained Limestone – The pyramid’s original brilliant casing came from quarries 10 miles away

 Unique Cultural